JunweiLiang/Multiverse/README.md

 [Ting Yu](https://scholar.google.com/citations?user=_lswGcYAAAAJ&hl=en),
 [Alexander Hauptmann](https://www.cs.cmu.edu/~alex/)

-You can find more information at our [Project Page](https://next.cs.cmu.edu/multiverse/).
+You can find more information at our [Project Page](https://next.cs.cmu.edu/multiverse/) and the [blog](https://medium.com/@junweil/cvpr20-the-garden-of-forking-paths-towards-multi-future-trajectory-prediction-df23221dc9f8).

 If you find this code useful in your research then please cite